PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-11 09:43:15
+Last updated: 2024-04-11 09:43:48
-Random Quote: There's proving and there's knowing. -  Bill Oakley
+Random Quote: Nobody likes to be alone, especially after a breakup.
+But that's when we discover who we really are and what we really want. - Ted Mosby